 Booz & Company in its sale to PricewaterhouseCoopers.

-TPG Sixth Street Partners in a novel transaction with Octavian Advisors and its affiliates.
+Sixth Street Partners in a novel transaction with Octavian Advisors and its affiliates.

 Nationstar Mortgage in its acquisition of Greenlight Financial Services’ mortgage origination business.

 Goldman Sachs in the acquisition of Dwight Asset Management and the sale of Litton Loan Servicing.

 The Coca-Cola Company in its acquisition of Great Plains Coca-Cola Bottling Company.